 - persons paid solely by commission without a retainer; and

 - employees paid solely under the Australian Government's Paid Parental Leave Scheme.

 If you believe your business has been incorrectly included in the Survey of Average Weekly Earnings, please contact the ABS on 1800 196 206 (Freecall excluding mobile phones).

-The purpose of the survey is to measure average gross weekly earnings associated with jobs in Australia.
+The survey is designed to provide an accurate estimate of the current average value of wages and salaries paid to employees by an employer over a specified period.
 The data produced by the survey is used by a large number of users in both Commonwealth and State Government departments, employer associations and trade unions.
 Uses of the data include:

-Data produced by the survey is published twice a year in Average Weekly Earnings, Australia (abs. cat. no. 6302.0).
+Data produced by the survey is published twice a year in Average Weekly Earnings, Australia (cat. no. 6302.0).

 NUMBER OF EMPLOYEES

 Number of employees